 With global warming bubbling at crisis point and two years of the COVID-19 pandemic behind us, the way we shop is changing.
 Last year, ‘recycled’, ‘sustainable’ and ‘ethical’ spiked as online search terms, and De Beers research revealed that a jewel’s sustainability claims are now just as important as its price when shoppers are deciding what to purchase.
 With conscious consumerism on the rise, so too is an awareness amongst businesses: If we are to satisfy our clients’ needs, it’s crucial that we keep up.

-For ethical brands, reacting to the climate emergency and its is about adhering to the best possible practise principles; creating products on a small scale to avoid surplus, maintaining transparent supply chains, championing circular materials, engaging in restorative charity work, casting light on environmental exploitation, remaining constantly on the lookout for new ways to improve how we operate as businesses, and working towards certifications that position us as an authority on all of the above.
+For ethical brands, reacting to the climate emergency is about adhering to the best possible practise principles; creating products on a small scale to avoid surplus, maintaining transparent supply chains, championing circular materials, engaging in restorative charity work, casting light on environmental exploitation, remaining constantly on the lookout for new ways to improve how we operate as businesses, and working towards certifications that position us as an authority on all of the above.

 For some businesses, however, practise is informed by one top priority: maintaining a place in the running.
 This means reassuring consumers that they are still as relevant and worthy as their competitors.
 And so, not only evolving is the way that we shop, but the way that we communicate.
 ‘Ethical’, ‘organic’ and ‘sustainable’ are buzzwords now cemented firmly in the branding and advertising lexicons, but sadly lots of organisations using them don’t put their money exactly where their mouths are.